microsoft/pxt/docs/streamer/docs.md

 The video output and your microphone typically have a delay that needs to be compensated.
 To compute the delay, record a video and clap!
 Then measure the time between the clap sound and the video.
 That's your offset!

+## Streaming

+### Mixer

+Enter your Mixer channel name in the text box.
+For example, if your url is ``https://makecode.com/MakeCode``, enter ``MakeCode``.

+Streamer will display a chat icon that allows to toggle on/off an embedded chat.
+Streamer will also automatically show the chat whenever a new message is entered in the chat by a user.

 ## Advanced

 ## Styling